 - Something has become too inconvenient.
 Other than your commute, there are a number of other aspects of apartment living that could become inconvenient to the point of making you consider moving elsewhere.
 For example, the parking situation (especially if you're planning to get a car), lack of certain amenities, and proximity to laundry, grocery stores, entertainment, parks, and so on may affect your decision to stay put in your rental.

 - You don't like your building.
 Unfortunately, some renters move on because they have a problem with one or more aspects of their building.
 For example, you might not like how it's managed or maintained, you might find that the landlord isn't responsive to your needs, or you might have an ongoing issue with a neighbor.

 - It feels like it's time to move on.
 It may be difficult to put your finger on exactly why you want to move.
-For example, perhaps staying in an apartment reminds you of a person you broke up with or living where you do made sense when you had a certain job or followed certain routines, or maybe it was convenient for visiting someone who has now passed away or moved.
+For example, perhaps staying in an apartment reminds you of a person you broke up with, or living where you do made sense when you had a certain job or followed certain routines, or maybe it was convenient for visiting someone who has now passed away or moved.
 It could be a combination of many factors, or simply just a feeling that it's time to move on.
 As you know, you can move for whatever reason you wish, even if you can't articulate it well.
 The decision to look for a new apartment is yours.

 - You don't like apartment living.
 Your experience living in your current apartment (and past apartments, if any) may have brought you to the realization that apartment living just isn't for you, whether you rent or own.
 It could be for a number of reasons, such as you don't like sharing common areas with neighbors, or you prefer your own garage or yard.
 If that's the case, you should consider moving to a single-family house.
-Here's some help on how to break your lease to buy a home.